Every professional displayed on Counselling Directory has been independently

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Initial Counselling Session

 I offer an initial session for us both to determine whether my approach is the most useful for you at the moment.
 Research shows that the relationship between a counsellor and client is the most important factor in how successful the therapy will be, so it is essential you feel comfortable with the counsellor you choose.

 - An initial session costs £50.

 I offer short term and long term counselling depending on your situation.
 Once we have met together we can explore whether short term or longer term work would be helpful.

-I currently have spaces in Streatham on Tuesdays, Wednesdays, Thursdays and Fridays.
+I currently have spaces in Streatham on Mondays, Tuesdays, Wednesdays, Thursdays and Fridays.